pokiluki/programacao_2S/README.md

 # Programação 2S
-This repository has my code of the subject "Fundamentos da Programação" that I attend at FEUP.
+This repository has my code of the subject "Programação" that I attend at FEUP.